fiduh/k8s/eksctl/README.md

 EOF
 ```

 ## Install Cilium CNI on the cluster using helm and replace Kube-proxy, enable Gateway API for service communication, enable WireGuard for Pod to Pod communication encryption.
-(Not required while using Auto Mode)
+(Standard mode only)

+> [!NOTE]
+> This step is not required when using Auto mode.
+Auto mode uses VPC CNI by default and manages networking automatically.

 [Helm install Cilium docs](https://docs.cilium.io/en/stable/installation/k8s-install-helm/)

 #### You can install Cilium in either ENI mode or Overlay mode on an EKS cluster.

-- In case of ENI mode, Cilium will manage ENIs instead of the VPC CNI, so the aws-node DaemonSet has to be patched to prevent conflict behavior.
+- In case of ENI mode, Cilium will manage ENIs instead of the VPC CNI.
 - Set your API_SERVER_IP and API_SERVER_PORT by using `kubectl cluster-info`

 #### Before we install Cilium with Gateway API, we need to make sure we install the Gateway API CRDs